 The King Abdullah Financial District, in Riyadh, Kingdom of Saudi Arabia, is to become the leading financial centre in the Middle East: the site consists of 59 towers in an area of 1.6 million square meters, providing more than 3.5 million m² of space for various uses and accommodation for 12.000 residents.
 Situated at a prominent corner, KAFD World Trade Center (WTC) will be the second tallest tower at a height of 303 meters.
 Envisioned as an iconic architectural landmark and gateway for international trade, the tower provides more than 137.000 m² of office space and at 300 meters height an observation deck open for public.

-BFG International, Bahrein, leading supplier of composite products in the Gulf region, has been awarded the contract for design and manufacturing of the façade system of King Abdullah KAFD WTC.
+BFG International, Bahrain, leading supplier of composite products in the Gulf region, has been awarded the contract for design and manufacturing of the façade system of King Abdullah KAFD WTC.
 The façade cladding is built out of advanced composite materials and covers a surface area of more than 40.000 m².

 To cope with the requirements of the façade structure BFG was searching for a sandwich solution that combines high structural strength with low weight.